rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 It was made for this year's Game Maker's Toolkit (GMTK) game jam with the theme joined together and came in the top 25% of over 5800 entries.
 The game plays over 12 levels with the core mechanic being to throw your hat and then accelerate towards it.
-You can play it on a web based emulator embedded on the [itch][hatchooseswizard] page.
+You can play it on a web-based emulator embedded on the [itch][hatchooseswizard] page.

 The game is written in pure Rust and uses [agb][agblibrary] to